sowbug/happynine/README.md

 * Sending funds
 * Instant balance refresh when new transactions are detected
 * Importing an external BIP0032 xprv or xpub key
+* Multiple BIP0032 accounts (m/i'/0, where i is account number, 0=default).
+This is close to working.
 * Safety features, such as requiring a confirmation before deleting keys

 System Requirements for Users